 Above: The master bath opens via mahogany sliding glass doors to a private terrace.
 Just inside, a spa-like wet zone with honed limestone walls and floor includes an open shower and bathtub.
 Special water-resistant shears can be closed to create privacy from the beach.

-In contrast to the house’s precise linear geometry, a circular staircase cuts a dramatic, sinuous swath through the center of the home, connecting the middle entry level with the top-floor living level.
+At Left: In contrast to the home’s precise linear geometry, a circular staircase cuts a dramatic, sinuous swath through the center of the structure.

 Lifestyle design starts with a story.